dsdude123/MariBot/docs/commands.md

 ### Basic and Unsorted Commands
 `info` - Displays bot information text.
 `flipcoin` - Flips a coin.
+`latex <text>` - Render LaTeX.
+Replace `<text>` with your LaTeX.
+The bot also will automatically run this command when a message containing an equation surrounded by `$$` is detected.
 `radar` - Gets the current radar animation for the Pacific Northwest.
+`solve <equation>` - Try to solve an equation.
+Replace `<equation>` with your equation to be solved.
+Limited support.

 ### Audio Commands
 `tts <text>` - Speaks a string in the voice channel you currently are in using DecTalk.
 Replace `<text>` with your string.